peter88213/nv_templates/docs/template/README.md

 ## Features

-In *noveltree*, you can define a narrative structure with *stages* on two different levels. *nv_templates* faciliates the reuse of narrative structures.
+In *novelibre*, you can define a narrative structure with *stages* on two different levels. *nv_templates* faciliates the reuse of narrative structures.

 - Load the narrative structure from a Markdown template file:
     - When loading a template into an empty project, a whole story framework is created.